Susmita-Dey/Hashnode-article-backups/cligwoin6000209ma5ved3ukz.md

 Our project utilizes the following tech stack:

-* **Next.js**: We've developed the complete front-end using Next.js, taking advantage of its powerful features.
+* [**Next.js**](https://nextjs.org/): We've developed the complete frontend using Next.js, taking advantage of its powerful features.

-* React.js: We've incorporated React hooks and states, along with various packages, to enhance the functionality of the application.
+* [**React.js**](https://react.dev/): We've incorporated React hooks and states, along with various packages, to enhance the functionality of the application.

-* Tailwind CSS: We've employed Tailwind CSS for styling the entire application, providing a visually appealing and consistent design.
+* [**Tailwind CSS**](https://tailwindcss.com/): We've employed Tailwind CSS for styling the entire application, providing a visually appealing and consistent design.

-* **Appwrite Cloud**: To power the backend and store user data, we rely on Appwrite Cloud services:
+* [**Appwrite Cloud**](https://cloud.appwrite.io/): To power the backend and store user data, we rely on Appwrite Cloud services:

     * **Authentication**: Appwrite's Authentication feature allows users to sign up or log in to their ProManager accounts securely.

     * **Database**: We leverage the Appwrite Database service to store and manage user data associated with the various features of the application.
+There are a total of ***6 collections*** to manage the current features and services of ProManager.

     * **Storage**: Appwrite's Storage service enables users to upload and store images for different sections of the application, enhancing data management capabilities.

     * **Cloud Functions** - Node.js: We utilize Appwrite's Cloud Functions to enable users to delete their accounts with a simple button click, enhancing their control over their data.

-For seamless deployment of our application, we rely on **Vercel**, a robust platform that ensures the smooth hosting and management of our ProManager project.
+For **seamless deploymen**t of our application, we rely on [**Vercel**](https://vercel.com/), a robust platform that ensures the smooth hosting and management of our ProManager project.

 Overall, this tech stack empowers us to create a feature-rich and reliable project management application that meets the needs of our users.